humdrum-tools/vhv-documentation/filter/shed/index.md

 L         | Only make substitutions in local comments.
 D         | Only make substitutions in data tokens.
 B         | Only make substitutions in barline tokens.

-By default only data tokens will be processed.
+R         | Only make substitutions in Reference records.
+K         | Only make substitutions in Reference record keys.
+V         | Only make substitutions in Reference record values.

 If you specify another Humdrum component, such as `I` for tandem interpretations, the data tokens will no longer be processed.
 If you still want data tokens to be processed along with another Humdrum component, explicitly add the `D` option, such as `ID` to process both tandem interpretations and data tokens.

 ### Convert **kern into **recip ###